ssc3/docker-internals-lab/lab-04-networks.md

     $ docker container exec u1 ping u4
     ```

-## Conclusion
+#### Conclusion

 In this exercise, you explored the bridge networking type.
-The key take away is that *containers on separate networks are firewalled from each other by default*.
-This should be leveraged as much as possible to harden your applications; if two containers don't need to talk to each other, put them on separate networks.
+The key take away is that **containers on separate networks are firewalled from each other by default**.
+This should be leveraged as much as possible to harden your applications.
+If two containers don't need to talk to each other, put them on separate networks.

 You also explored a number of API objects:

  - `docker network ls` lists all networks on the host
  - `docker network inspect <network name>` gives more detailed info about the named network
- - `docker network create --driver <driver> <network name>` creates a new network using the specified driver; so far, we've only seen the `bridge` driver, for creating a linux bridge based network.
+ - `docker network create --driver <driver> <network name>` creates a new network using the specified driver.
+So far, we've only seen the `bridge` driver, for creating a linux bridge based network.
- - `docker network connect <network name> <container name or id>` connects the specified container to the specified network after the container is running; the `--network` flag in `docker container run` achieves the same result at container launch.
+ - `docker network connect <network name> <container name or id>` connects the specified container to the specified network after the container is running.
+The `--network` flag in `docker container run` achieves the same result at container launch.
  - `docker container inspect <container name or id>` yields, among other things, information about the networks the specified container is connected to.

+### See you in lab five!